natestutte/Scholarship-Picker/README.md

 **A simple way to add and pick a random scholarship**

-This is a simple sideproject that allows you to store scholarship links and pick from a random one from the added scholarships.
+This is a simple sideproject that allows you to store scholarships and their web links, as well as pick a random scholarship from the ones stored.
 Designed to be simple and efficient to use.
 More features will be added as time goes on.

 ## Requirements